-Confidence intervals are one important tool for evaluating evidence in models.
+One important method to evaluating evidence is using confidence intervals.
 This approach allows us to give an interval of possible values (often centered on our "best guess" of a parameter) that we think is likely to cover the true value.
 However, another common approach used to assess models is to use hypothesis testing.
 Hypothesis testing is described in nice intuitive detail in Kaplan, Chapters 13-15, and this lab will highlight some of the key points covered in those chapters.